hampel/job-runner-xenforo/README.md

 	:::bash
 	$ php <path to your forum root>/cmd.php --time=45 hg:run-jobs

-It is not recommended that you allow the job runner to run for longer than the period between cron triggers.
-For example, the above cron task example will execute the job runner every minute, so setting the maximum run time to more than 60 is generally a bad idea.
+The system uses a lock file to prevent multiple instances of the Job Runner executing at the same time.

-If you prefer to not run the cron task as frequently as once per minute, you can adjust the cron job as required and if you do, you may also want to allow the job runner task to run for longer than the default 30 seconds to ensure that all outstanding work is completed.
+If you prefer to not run the cron task as frequently as once per minute, you can adjust the cron job as required and if you do, you may also want to allow the job runner task to run for longer than the default 55 seconds to ensure that all outstanding work is completed.

 For example, to run the cron task every 5 minutes, allowing the job runner to execute for a maximum of 4 minutes, use